 Is VOXI pay as you go?

-VOXI provides four different one-month rolling plans on the Vodafone network.
+VOXI provides five different one-month rolling plans on the Vodafone network.
 All plans come with the endless social media perk, minutes and texts.
 You can use VOXI like a traditional PAYG, but this wouldn’t be budget friendly.

 How to connect to a BT Wifi hotspot on the London Underground?